pekermilas/Coursera_Capstone/Capstone_Project_TheBattleOfNeighborhoods/Final_Report.md

     5. In Brooklyn, there are more non-restaurant type food venues than restaurants.
 (Fig 3)

 ![CousinsOfQueensAndBrooklyn](CousinsOfQueensAndBrooklyn.png)
-*Fig 2.
+* Fig 2.
 Most common restaurants by their cousins found in Brooklyn and in Queens.*

 ![FoodVenueTypesOfQueensAndBrooklyn](FoodVenueTypesOfQueensAndBrooklyn.png)
-*Fig 3.
+* Fig 2.
 Comparison of types of food venues found in Brooklyn and Queens.*

 ### Analysis of Arts & Entertainment Venues
     1. Number of Arts and Entertainment venues are much higher in Brooklyn than Queens (106 vs 30).
 (Fig 4)